chrisjldoran/SimpleGA/README.txt

 - project(A,n).
 Returns the grade-n part of A, in the form of a multivector.
 - scp(A).
 Returns the scalar part of A as a scalar.
 - scp(A,B).
 Returns the scalar part of the product AB.
 Note that this form is more efficient that scp(A*B) as only the terms contributing to the scalar part are calculated.
+- exp().
+Exponentiation of an even multivector
+- expb().
+Faster version of exponentiation when the argument is asumed to be a bivector.

 The scp operator is the main workhorse for extracting real values back out from multivectors.
 Any other product you want to define can be built from * and projection onto grade.

+The safest way to construct multivectors is to build them from the basis elements (defined as 'consts').
+Separate constructors do exist, but they are different for each algebra.